Skip to content

 The java feature adds direct Rust <-> Java conversion for generated protocol types.

 This is intended for JNI-based integrations where you want to work with protocol objects directly on the Java side without JSON as an intermediate layer.
-The Java layer is a JNI-facing binding over the Rust packet engine, not a Java-side reimplementation of packet codecs.
+The Java layer is a binding over the Rust packet engine, not a Java-side reimplementation of packet codecs.
 For the shared architectural model behind this split, see Integrations.

 Motivation